drips-network/docs/docs/drips-v2-features.md

 ### Gas-Optimized for Many-to-One Subscriptions and Memberships

-In reality, most web3 streaming protocols only allow users to receive streams from small numbers of other users, and cannot practically support designs like subscription memberships at the scale of hundreds or thousands of subscribers.
-However Drips v2, by contrast, is architected to be extremely gas-efficient for both one-to-one streaming and many-to-one streaming use cases (like subscription memberships) at real-world scales, targeting Ethereum mainnet.
+Most web3 streaming protocols only allow users to receive streams from small numbers of other users, and cannot practically support designs where hundreds or thousands of subscribers stream to one creator.
+In contrast, Drips v2 is architected to be extremely gas-efficient for both one-to-one streaming and many-to-one streaming use cases (like subscription memberships) at real-world scales, targeting Ethereum mainnet.

 ### Scheduled Drips